hyprland-community/Hyprkeys/README.md

 ## Contributing

-Contributions, in form of Pull Requests and Issues are always welcome.
+Contributions, in form of **Pull Requests** and **Issues**, are always welcome.
 If you wish to make changes, open a pull request and I will guide you through it.